Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: Numerical Results

 \section{Numerical Results}

 This section presents the numerical results to evaluate the performance limits of the RIS-assisted localization and the intermediate-parameter estimation.
 Besides, the properties revealed in Section \ref{sec:IV} are verified in this section.
 The 3D localization scenario is depicted in Fig. \ref{3Dscneario}.
 Unless indicated otherwise, some basic system parameters are set as follows.
 The carrier frequency is set as $f_c=28$ GHz.
 The reference points of the RIS and the BS are assumed to be located at $\mathbf{p}_\mathrm{R}=[0, 0, 0]^\top$(m) and $\mathbf{p}_\mathrm{B}=[8, -12, 2]^\top$(m), respectively.
 Both the RIS and the antenna array at the BS are lying on the Y-Z plane.
 The RIS is assumed to be a passive URA with $N_\mathrm{R}=60\times 60 =3600$ elements and the BS is equipped with an active URA with $N_\mathrm{B}=8\times 8 =64$ antennas.
 The spacing of two adjacent RIS elements is set as $\Delta r ={\lambda_c}/{2}$ where $\lambda_c$ is the carrier wavelength.
+The multi-paths between the BS and the RIS are considered in this section, the corresponding Rician factor $\kappa$ is set as $5\,$dB.